Mental Health

 • Three consecutive Platinum Bell Seal awards from Mental Health America;

-• Being named among the top 10 health workplaces by the Global Center for Healthy Workplaces;
+• Being named among the top 10 health workplaces by the Global Center for Healthy Workplaces.

 Chevron’s commitment to employee mental health and work-life balance is evident.
 At UNITE, supported by Chevron, we aim to catalyse political momentum, promote legislative reforms, and secure sustainable investments in mental health systems, reinforcing our shared dedication to advancing SDG 3 (Good Health & Well-being) and SDG 8 (Decent Work).